containerize-com/Products/en/devops/compose/features.md

 ### **Features**

-Compose container-as-a-service solution supports a wide range of features to manage the Docker containers as docker swarm ui manager.
-Some of the key features of Compose container management gui are listed below:
+Some of the key features of Docker Compose are listed below:

-*   Access control management
-*   Deploy cloud-native applications
-*   Network isolation
-*   Application logging
-*   Cluster visualization
-*   Container networking
+*   Hosting multiple isolated environments on a single host
+*   customize containers for different environments
+*   Save volume data when containers are created
-*   Registry and storage management
+*   Reuse and recreate containers that have changed
-*   Orchestration
-*   Backup and restore
+*   Variables and moving a composition between environments